dallasgutauckis/trkv-web/DOCUMENTATION.md

 - **EventSub Integration**: Use Twitch's EventSub to receive real-time notifications of reward redemptions.
 - **Redemption Monitoring**: Dedicated service to monitor and process channel point redemptions in real-time.
 - **Multiple Notification Methods**: Support for both webhook-based EventSub and WebSocket-based EventSub.
+- **Standalone EventSub Service**: A separate Python-based service that monitors EventSub events and provides high reliability.

 ### 4. Dashboard